 Michael J. Quinn is Dean of the College of Science and Engineering.
 Before joining Seattle University in 2007, he was a professor of computer science at the University of New Hampshire and Oregon State University.
 He holds a Ph.D. in computer science from Washington State University, an M.S. in computer sciences from the University of Wisconsin-Madison, and a B.S. in mathematics from Gonzaga University.

 Dr. Quinn is an internationally recognized expert in the field of parallel computing.
 His research in the area has resulted in the publication of more than 60 refereed journal and conference papers, and his textbooks on parallel computing have been used by hundreds of universities worldwide.

-A prolific writer, Dr. Quinn is also a leader in the field of computer ethics.
+Dr. Quinn is also a leader in the field of computer ethics.
 His textbook, Ethics for the Information Age, explores moral problems related to modern uses of information technology, such as privacy, intellectual property rights, computer security, and software reliability.
-The book, now in its fourth edition, has been adopted by more than 125 colleges and universities in the United States and many more internationally.
+The book, now in its sixth edition, has been adopted by more than 125 colleges and universities in the United States and many more internationally.

 Jean Jacoby is Associate Dean and a Professor of Civil & Environmental Engineering at the College of Science of Engineering.
 She received a B.S. in Water Resources Management from the University of Wisconsin and a M.S. and Ph.D. in Civil Engineering-Environmental Engineering and Science from the University of Washington.

 From 1986-1991, she worked at several civil and environmental engineering consulting firms where she managed studies of toxic pollution in urban bays of Puget Sound, watershed and water quality investigations, and lake restoration projects.